fdazen/fda-documentation/publishing_ibe.md

   - publish IBE
 keywords: "publish, IBE, website"
 last_updated: "March 14th, 2016"
 summary: "Follow these simple instructions to embed your IBE in your website and start receiving bookings!"
+published: true
 ---